italia/eudi-wallet-it-docs/docs/en/relying-party-solution.rst

     - The Verifier request URI used by the Wallet Instance to retrieve the Request Object.

 .. note::
-    The *error correction level* chosen for the QR Code must be Q (Quartily - up to 25%), since it offers a good balance between error correction capability and data density/space.
+    The *error correction level* chosen for the QR Code MUST be Q (Quartily - up to 25%), since it offers a good balance between error correction capability and data density/space.
 This level of quality and error correction allow the QR Code to remain readable even if it is damaged or partially obscured.

 Below is a non-normative example of a QR Code issued by the Relying Party: